allan-jt/CodeSensei/README.md

 <img src="media/system_design/Authentication.png" alt="Authentication" style="width: 35%; display: block;"/>
 <br>

 The Assessment Handler receives HTTP requests via an entrypoint Lambda, which performs validation before forwarding the request to the main handler service running on ECS.
 This service queries the Assessment table to gather the current context, including assessment configurations (i.e., selected topics and difficulty levels) and the user’s performance on prior questions.
-It then passes this context to an LLM on AWS Bedrock, prompting it suggest the topic and difficulty of the next question.
+It then passes this context to an LLM on AWS Bedrock, prompting it to suggest the topic and difficulty of the next question.
 To efficiently retrieve matching questions, we query OpenSearch, which is indexed by topic and difficulty, enabling fast lookups without scanning and filtering the entire Questions table.
 A question ID is randomly selected from the retrieved list, and the corresponding full question is fetched from the Questions table.
 The question is then returned to the user via the entrypoint Lambda.

 <img src="media/system_design/Assessment.png" alt="Assessment" style="width: 50%; display: block;"/>
 <br>